On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Experiment Results

 \subsection{Jailbreak-based Attacks}

 The performance of the optimized triggers (on examples not used to optimize triggers) in both the original and AutoDAN variation are shown in Table \ref{table:sys_prompt_triggers}.
 Additionally, a \textit{random tokens} baseline is included as a control.
 For this, we generate a prompt consisting of $M=20$ randomly selected confidence related words that are appended to the system prompt.
-The highest of confidence drops out of all tested methods (up to 29.5\%) can be achieved with ConfidenceTriggers, although with inconsistency.
-ConfidenceTriggers-AutoDAN is less effective but can still lead to large drops in average confidence (up to 16.7\%).
+Very high confidence drops (up to 29.5\%) can be achieved with ConfidenceTriggers, although with inconsistency.
+ConfidenceTriggers-AutoDAN is less effective but can still lead to large $\Delta$ confidence (up to 16.7\%).
 Both approaches outperform the random tokens baseline.
 ConfidenceTriggers also leads to a high percentage of answer changes, although the AutoDAN variant is less effective.
-Nevertheless, we show that triggers from the AutoDAN variant transfer well across datasets in Appendix \ref{appendix:transferability}.
+Nevertheless, we show that triggers from the AutoDAN variant transfer across datasets in Appendix~\ref{appendix:transferability}.